Classy AI for Faculty

 A briefing for

-An AI learning platform engineered to strengthen the reasoning habits of STEM coursework and provide faculty defensible evidence of where understanding actually breaks down.
+An AI learning platform engineered to strengthen the reasoning habits of students and provide faculty defensible evidence of where understanding breaks down.

 Introduction

-You have spent the last two years watching something subtle happen to problem sets.
-The work submitted is often correct.
+You have spent the last two years watching something subtle happen to the work your students submit.
+The work is often correct.
 It is sometimes more polished than what the same students produced a year ago.
 But the questions that arrive in office hours have flattened, and the moments of genuine confusion that used to lead to understanding have grown rarer.

 The friction is the feature.
 Productive struggle is what converts information into transferable understanding.